Printer's key

-This is how the printer's key will appear in the first print run of a book.
-Numbers are removed with subsequent printings, so if "1" is seen then the book is the first printing of that edition.
+This is how the printer's key may appear in the first print run of a book.
+In this common example numbers are removed with subsequent printings, so if "1" is seen then the book is the first printing of that edition.
 If it is the second printing then the "1" is removed, meaning that the lowest number seen will be "2".

 Examples

-Usually, the printer's key is a series of numbers or letters.
-However its structure or presentation is not uniform, as shown in the following examples:
+Usually, the printer's key is a series of non-repeating characters (numbers or letters).
+However its structure or presentation is not uniform, as shown in the following examples.

+The series may be in descending or ascending sequence:

-In some cases, rather than follow in series, the numbers may alternate from left to right.
-For example:
+In some cases, rather than follow in unidirectional sequence, the numbers may alternate from left to right:

+(This is so that, in later editions, the numbers will remain relatively centred on the page.)

-In other cases, number lines may include a date line:
+In other cases, number lines may include a date segment consisting of two-digit consecutive-year codes:

 This indicates a second printing (or second impression) and that it occurred in 1970.
-More specifically, it is this particular imprint's second impression of the edition.
+Specifically, it is the particular imprint's second impression of the edition.

 When the publisher outsources the printing to a contractor, a code identifying the contracting printer may occasionally be shown: